Eldeston/Creative-Computing/Year 1/Classes/Class 02 - Semester 01, Week 01/Class 02 Portfolio - Digital Storytelling.md

 > “Storytelling is the most powerful way to put ideas into the world today.”
 > *- Robert McKee*
 ## Humans are hardwired for stories
 Aoccdrnig to a rscheearch, it deosn't mttaer in waht oredr the ltteers in a wrod are, the olny iprmoatnt tihng is taht the frist and lsat ltteers be at the rghit pclae.
 The rset can be a toatl mses and you can sitll raed it wouthit porbelm.
 Tihs is bcuseae the huamn mnid deos not raed ervey lteter by istlef, but the wrod as a wlohe.

 Human brain has the natural ability to “fill in the gaps.”
 This is called "imagination."
-God has given each one of us a unique capability to imagine.

-> [!NOTE]
-> There's a quote from Pilgrim's Progress movie on imagination.
-Imagination is one of God's characters as the Creator of the universe and we are created in His image, proving God's influence and existence on us.
 ## Why do we tell stories?
 - To share experience
 - Communicate